eburlingame/JSPFD/README.md

 ### Guages

 Guages are individual elements that can be drawn.
-All of them require the canvas 2D context to be passed in (ctx), and a location object that includes `width, height, x, y` in pixels.
+All of them require the canvas 2D context (`ctx`) to be passed in, and a location object that includes `width, height, x, y` in pixels.

 Currently implemented are:
 - Airspeed tape and ticker
 - Altitude tape and ticker
 - Vertical speed gauge